cmtdrt/Mirage/README.md

 mirage guide-fr   # Generate French guide
 ```

-This creates `mirage-guide-en.md` or `mirage-guide-fr.md` with everything you need to know.
+This creates `mirage-guide-en.md` or `mirage-guide-fr.md` with everything you need to know about Mirage.

 ---